-The Company's annual cash bonuses paid to the executive officers made up the short-term incentive component of their fiscal 1996 cash compensation.
+The Company's annual cash bonus opportunity for the executive officers makes up the short-term incentive component of their cash compensation.
 The payment of annual cash bonuses is based on both objective and subjective criteria.

-Objective criteria include actual earnings-per-share results versus target earnings-per-share results as established by the Committee at the end of the prior fiscal year.
-The Company uses earnings-per-share improvement for determining target goals for the executive officers' variable pay for primarily two reasons: First, it is a defined measure of total Company performance and second, it is a measure that can be easily identified and reviewed by stockholders.
+Objective criteria include actual earnings-per-share results versus target earnings-per-share results as established by the CGC Committee at the end of the prior fiscal year.
+The Company uses earnings-per-share improvement for determining target goals for the executive officers' variable pay for primarily two reasons: first, it is a defined measure of total Company performance and second, it is a measure that can be easily identified and reviewed by stockholders.